gluster/gluster-subvol/volrecycler/README.md

 volume to be monitored. `Endpoint:` must match the endpoint that was created earlier, and it must be the same as the list of gluster servers in the PVs we will be recycling.
-* The PersistentVolume should be classed such that we are assured of claiming it.
+* The PersistentVolume and PersistentVolumeClaim need to be paired such that we are assured of getting exactly this PV attached to the recycler pod.

-* The PersistentVolumeClaim needs to match the PersistentVolume
+  This is accomplished by putting a `claimRef:` on the PV that refers to the PVC and a `volumeName:` on the PVC that refers to the PV.

 * The pod description needs to have `args:` set to refer to the IPs and volume name from the Endpoint and PersistentVolume.